lourdenielouis891/Sales-Analysis-Project/README.md

 - Sales show a consistent upward trend over time.
 - China and the United States generate the highest revenue.
 - Top-selling products contribute significantly to overall revenue.
+- Reveneue is concentrated in a few key countries, indicating strong geographic markets.

  📈 Visualizations
 - Monthly Sales Trend